-If you are travelling in sophisticated, developed places then you should not have trouble obtaining care.
+If you are traveling in sophisticated, developed places then you should not have trouble obtaining care.
 If you are out in the wild doing an eco-vacation your options may be limited.

 Arranging medical evacuation from a third world company can be quite a feat to accomplish, having experienced experts do the work for you just makes good sense.

-A prescription for Cipro with instructions for how to take it can save the day during an episode of severe diarrhoea.
+A prescription for Cipro with instructions for how to take it can save the day during an episode of severe diarrhea.

 You should also have some over the counter medications for simple things.
-Some loperamide (Imodium) can help with diarrhoea.
+Some loperamide (Imodium) can help with diarrhea.
 I always take some Pepto-Bismol or its equivalent as well.

 A simple decongestant, something simple for sleep, usually some diphenhydramine (Benadryl).

-If you are planning to travel Australia or New Zealand, you will only have to use the same judgment you would exercise travelling in the US or in Western Europe.
+If you are planning to travel to Australia or New Zealand, you will only have to use the same judgment you would exercise traveling in the US or in Western Europe.

-Hepatitis A and B immunisations are also important.
-Hepatitis B is recommended for long term travellers, people with chronic conditions, older people, healthcare workers, and people who participate in high-risk activities (such as injection drug use, local tattoos, and unprotected sex).
+Hepatitis A and B immunizations are also important.
+Hepatitis B is recommended for long term travelers, people with chronic conditions, older people, healthcare workers, and people who participate in high-risk activities (such as injection drug use, local tattoos, and unprotected sex).

 Hepatitis B requires a minimum of 8 months, as it is a 3 dose series of shots.

-These immunisations have no hidden evil side effects and you should err on the side of taking them unnecessarily than avoiding them.
+These immunizations have no hidden evil side effects and you should err on the side of taking them unnecessarily than avoiding them.
 Better safe than sorry.

-You should discuss your travel plans with an experienced travel agent or a physician who specialises in travel medicine.
-Most cities and medium to large medical communities have MDs who specialise in this area.
+You should discuss your travel plans with an experienced travel agent or a physician who specializes in travel medicine.
+Most cities and medium to large medical communities have MDs who specialize in this area.